English (Canada)

 Nov 19, 2025

-1. Wanting to plan everything too much
+1. Trying to plan everything

 We often think that planning everything = avoiding stress.